Deep learning via message passing algorithms based on belief propagation: Experimental details

 We compare the BP-based algorithms with SGD training for neural networks with binary weights and activations as introduced in BinaryNet \citep{binaryNet}.
 This procedure consists in keeping a continuous version of the parameters $w$ which is updated with the SGD rule, with the gradient calculated on the binarized configuration $w_b=\sign(w)$.
 At inference time the forward pass is calculated with the parameters $w_b$.
 The backward pass with binary activations is performed with the so called \emph{straight-through estimator}.

 Our implementation presents some differences with respect to the original proposal of the algorithm in \citep{binaryNet}, in order to keep the comparison as fair as possible with the BP-based algorithms, in particular for what concerns the number of parameters.
 We do not use biases nor batch normalization layers, therefore in order to keep the pre-activations of each hidden layer normalized we rescale them by $\frac{1}{\sqrt{N}}$ where $N$ is the size of the previous layer (or the input size in the case of the pre-activations afferent to the first hidden layer).
 The standard SGD update rule is applied (instead of Adam), and we use the binary cross-entropy loss.
 Clipping of the continuous configuration $w$ in $[-1,1]$ is applied.
 We use Xavier initialization \citep{glorot} for the continuous weights.
+In Fig.\ref{fig:bayes_main} of the main paper, we apply the Adam optimization rule, noticing that it performs slightly better in train and test generalization performance compared to the pure SGD one.